thu-coai/cotk/docs/meta/dataloader.rst

 Field
 ############################################

-:class:`Field` indicates data fields, which defines how dataloaders read the file, process the data, and provide the data to networks.
+:class:`Field` indicates data fields, which work secretly behind dataloaders.
+They define how dataloaders read the file, process the data, and provide the data to networks.

 ``Cotk`` provides several fields, including